stackbit-projects/paula-velosa-fr-4afe7/content/pages/about.md

 Hi! i'm an engineering student who likes design, data science and web developement.

 Since I was little I have loved working in multiple fields with one thing in common: technology.
 That's why I have aimed my time at learning whatever i could from this field.
 Leveraging connections created for problem solving.

-In my free time I love art, this is my portfolio if you want to check it out

 Do you want to work together? i'd be happy to talk with you by email or social media.